ga-wdi-boston/rails-activerecord-one-to-many/README.md

 Fork, clone, branch (training), and `bundle install`.

-Next, create your database, migrate, and seed.
+Then create the database, migrate, and load example data.

-Follow along with your instructor, closing your laptop if requested.

 ## Entity Relationship Diagram (ERD)